Introduction to Networks

 The simplest measure of local clustering is clustering coefficient.

-In other words, do the neighbors of a node tend to be neighbors?
+The clustering coefficient tells you if the neighbors of a node tend to be neighbors.

 This is the ratio of the mean triangle count to mean neighbor pair count.